The “Augmented Ledger Protocol”, a successor protocol to the great and beautiful Simple Ledger Protocol.

 4. Ghost outputs: SLP can send tokens to outputs that don’t exist.
 This adds unnecessary complexity to all developers, as this edge case will have to be handled by indexers and wallets.

 5. Only 1 mint baton: Sometimes it massively simplifies an implementation if multiple mint batons are allowed.
-SLP allows this.
+ALP allows this.

 Features of ALP